Dzoiver/SH-Autosplitter/README.md

 In Livesplit click **Edit layout** -> add **Scriptable Auto Splitter** component and select **SHauto.asl** file

-If you're using autostart, set the timer to start at 1.93s in **Edit splits**
+If you're using autostart, set the timer to start at 1.93s in **Edit splits** in order for it to be legit

 # Known Issues
 Sometimes it stops working after restarting the game.
 (I gave up on this sorry.
 It would be great if someone can fix it.)